 Slavic & Eastern Viking Shoe

-The Slavic Eastern Viking Shoe is perfect for even the strictest of reenactment groups.
-The show features extensive pinking or punched decorative holes that will stand out best when wearing colored stockings.
+Slavic Eastern Viking Shoes from the 8th to 11th Century features extensive pinking or punched decorative holes that will stand out best when wearing colored stockings.
 A historically accurate shoe for use in medieval Viking, reenactment, SCA, LARP, or cosplay.

-Historical Accuracy: Extant examples of the Slavic Eastern Viking Shoes that are very close in design are the Vlaardingen, Holland (Het Waaigat site, 1991) low cut shoe with decorated edge from the 9th – 10th century and a parallel shoe from Gdansk, Poland (Wiklak 1960), classified as a one-piece upper with thong fastening.
-The sole raises up at the heel forming a triangle characteristic of the Viking Age.
+Historical Accuracy: Extant examples of the Slavic Eastern Viking Shoes that are very close in design and similar to it are the Vlaardingen, Holland (Het Waaigat site, 1991) low cut shoe with a decorated edge from the 9th – 10th century and shoe from Gdansk, Poland (Wiklak 1960).
+Classified as a one-piece upper with thong fastening.

-Similar one-piece upper shoes with thong fastening are dated to the 11th century in York and Piccadilly, England with distribution across Northern Europe to Poland and appears in the population of examples skews heavy toward women but were worn by men and women.
+Other similar one-piece upper shoes with thong fastening are dated to the 11th century in York and Piccadilly, England with distribution across Northern Europe to Poland and appear in the population of examples skews heavy toward women but were worn by men and women.
 It appears in what are considered trade towns heavily visited or occupied by Vikings.
 All shoes dating from 8th Century to 11 Century,